 More Semester Guidance documents

-- The wearing of masks by students (particularly in large lecture halls) may make it difficult for students to hear one another when they are asked to speak.
 All classrooms that are large enough to normally require a microphone already have a microphone system with a communal clip-on pickup element.
 Further information about the availability of additional clip-on or headset microphone elements will be coming soon.
-Instructors who have a documented accommodation and/or who have a student in their class with a documented accommodation that requires a microphone, will automatically be contacted and provided with the necessary equipment.
-View the instructions and short videos below to assist with the use of the microphones and the portable systems:
+For more information on the use of microphones in the classroom, read the Classroom Amplification Solutionsdocument.
+View the instructions below to assist with the use of the microphones and the portable systems: